avrech/ball_on_plate_balancing/README.md

 # Ball on Plate Balancing
 ![Alt text](images/the-system.png)

-In this project we implement a digital PID controller for ball on plate balancing.
+In this project we have implemented a digital PID controller for ball on plate balancing.
 A link to the project video:
 https://www.facebook.com/kohaik/videos/10212951342449166/?t=0